 Southwest Finland offers a wide range of leisure activities.
-There are, for example, music and theatre activities and various physical exercise for everyone.
+There are, for example, music and theatre activities and other events for every day of the year.

 Turku is a real music & theatre city